doctrine/orm/docs/en/cookbook/working-with-datetime.rst

 objects.
 That means a new DateTime will only be used during updating if the reference changes between retrieval and flush operation.
 This means we can easily go and modify the instance by setting the previous local timezone.

+Using this way of handling timezones allows you also to use the database-specific ways of doing DateTime-arithmetics with the appropriate timezones.
+Make sure though that the database always has the latest version of the timezone-database when you use these features.